aseldawy/pigeon/README.markdown

 Data types
 ==========
 Currently, Pig does not support the creation of custom data types.
-This is not good for SPig because we wanted to have our own data type (Geometry) similar to PostGIS.
+This is not good for Pigeon because we wanted to have our own data type (Geometry) similar to PostGIS.
 As a work around, we use the more generic type `bytearray` as our main data type.
 All conversions happen from `bytearray` to `Geometry` and vice-verse on the fly while the function is executed.
 If a function expects an input of type